Normal People: Reception

-Normal People received wide critical acclaim.
-It was longlisted for the 2018 Man Booker Prize.
-It was voted as the 2018 Waterstones' Book of the Year and won "Best Novel" at the 2018 Costa Book Awards.
+Normal People was longlisted for the 2018 Man Booker Prize.
+It was voted the 2018 Waterstones Book of the Year and won Best Novel at the 2018 Costa Book Awards.
 In 2019, the novel was longlisted for the Women's Prize for Fiction.
-In the same year, it was ranked 25th on The Guardian's list of the 100 best books of the 21st century.
+The same year, it ranked 25th on The Guardian's list of "The 100 Best Books of the 21st Century, where it was also listed as one of the books that "defined the decade".

-Irish Independent editor Fionnán Sheahan described the book as a polemic, noting that Rooney has described herself as a Marxist and that the book features discussions about The Communist Manifesto document and Doris Lessing's feminist novel The Golden Notebook.
+Irish Independent editor Fionnán Sheahan called the book a polemic, noting that Rooney has called herself a Marxist and that the book features discussions about The Communist Manifesto and Doris Lessing's feminist novel The Golden Notebook.

-Entertainment Weekly writers ranked the book as the 10th best of the decade, with Seija Rankin writing, "Both of Sally Rooney’s novels capture the millennial ethos with raw honesty and impeccable insight.
+Entertainment Weekly writers ranked the book the 10th-best of the decade, with Seija Rankin writing, "Both of Sally Rooney's novels capture the millennial ethos with raw honesty and impeccable insight.
 But what she broke ground with in Conversations With Friends, she perfected in Normal People."

+In The New York Times, Dwight Garner wrote, "Sally Rooney's sentences are droll, nimble and matter-of-fact.
+There's nothing particularly special about them, except for the way she throws them.
+She's like one of those elite magicians who can make a playing card pierce the rind of a watermelon."

 Awards

 Adaptation

 In May 2019, BBC Three and Hulu announced that a TV series based on the novel was set to be produced.
 It premiered on 26 April 2020 on BBC Three and 27 April 2020 on the Australian streaming service Stan.
 In Ireland, the series began airing on RTÉ One on 28 April 2020.
 The series stars Daisy Edgar-Jones as Marianne and Paul Mescal as Connell.
+The show garnered critical acclaim and became BBC iPlayer's most-watched show of 2020 with over 62 million streams that year.